kubernetes-sigs/kind/site/content/docs/user/loadbalancer.md

 ### Setup address pool used by loadbalancers

-To complete layer2 configuration, we need to provide metallb a range of IP addresses it controls.
+To complete layer2 configuration, we need to provide MetalLB a range of IP addresses it controls.
 We want this range to be on the docker kind network.

 {{< codeFromInline lang="bash" >}}
 docker network inspect -f '{{.IPAM.Config}}' kind
 {{< /codeFromInline >}}

 The output will contain a cidr such as 172.19.0.0/16.
 We want our loadbalancer IP range to come from this subclass.
-We can configure metallb, for instance, to use 172.19.255.200 to 172.19.255.250 by creating the IPAddressPool and the related L2Advertisement.
+We can configure MetalLB, for instance, to use 172.19.255.200 to 172.19.255.250 by creating the IPAddressPool and the related L2Advertisement.

 ```yaml
 {{% readFile "static/examples/loadbalancer/metallb-config.yaml" %}}